sjl/red-tape/docs/04-cleaners.markdown

                               "New passwords do not match!"]}}

 Since the form-level cleaners were both specified in a set, Red Tape knows that one doesn't depend on the other.
-So even though one of them failed, Red Tape will still run the others and return *all* the errors so you can show them all to the user at once.
+Even though one of them failed, Red Tape will still run the others and return *all* the errors so you can show them all to the user at once.
 Otherwise the user would have to tediously fix one error at a time and submit to see if there were any other problems.

+One last thing: form-level cleaners can change the values in the map they return as much as they like, but they should *not* add or remove entries from it.
+It's *probably* okay to add entries as long as they won't conflict with anything else (i.e.: use a namespaced keyword) but the author makes no guarantees about that.

 Built-In Cleaners
 -----------------